-The following three proposals are scheduled to be voted on at the Annual Meeting:
+The following four proposals are scheduled to be voted on at the Annual Meeting:

-- Proposal 1: the election of two Class II directors to serve for a three-year term expiring at the 2026 Annual Meeting of Stockholders - Proposal 2: the ratification of the appointment of RSM US LLP ("RSM") as the Company's independent registered public accountants for the fiscal year ending September 30, 2023 - Proposal 3: the approval of an amendment to the Company's Amended and Restated Certificate of Incorporation (the "Amended and Restated Certificate of Incorporation") to limit the liability of certain officers of the Company
+- Proposal 1: the election of three Class III directors to serve for a three-year term expiring at the 2027 Annual Meeting of Stockholders - Proposal 2: the ratification of the appointment of RSM US LLP ("RSM") as the Company's independent registered public accountant for the fiscal year ending September 30, 2024 - Proposal 3: the approval of the adoption of the Construction Partners, Inc. 2024 Restricted Stock Plan (the "Restricted Stock Plan") - Proposal 4: the approval of an amendment to the Construction Partners, Inc. 2018 Equity Incentive Plan (the "Equity Incentive Plan") to increase the number of shares reserved for issuance pursuant to awards

-Who may yote at the Annual Meeting
+Who may yote at the Annual Meeting?

-The Board has fixed December 27, 2022 as the record date (the "Record Date") for determining stockholders of the Company entitled to receive notice of and vote at the Annual Meeting.
+The Board has fixed January 22, 2024 as the record date (the "Record Date") for determining stockholders of the Company entitled to receive notice of and vote at the Annual Meeting.
 Only stockholders of record as of the close of business on the Record Date are entitled to vote at the Annual Meeting.
-On the Record Date, there were (i) 41,367,731 shares of Class A common stock, par value \$0.001, issued and outstanding, held by 275 stockholders of record, including \$21,849 shares held by funds and entities controlled by SunTx and its principals and their respective affiliates, and (ii) 11,352,915 shares of Class B common stock, par value \$0.001, issued and outstanding, held by 34 stockholders of record, including \$9,25,997 shares held by funds and entities controlled by SunTx and its principals and their respective affiliates.
-The actual number of beneficial holders of our Class A common stock is significantly greater than the number of stockholders of record and includes stockholders who are beneficial owners, but whose shares are held by banks, brokers and other nominees.
+On the Record Date, there were (i) 43,828,855 shares of Class A common stock, par value \$0.001 ("Class A common stock"), issued and outstanding, held by 303 stockholders of record, and (ii) 8,998,511 shares of Class B common stock are value \$0.001 ("Class A common stock"), issued and outstanding, held by 303 stockholders of record, and (ii) 8,998,511 shares of Class B common stock is significantly greater than the number of stockholders of record and includes stockholders who are beneficial owners, but whose shares are held by banks, brokers and other nominees.